The Sing-Play Approach

-Sing-Play will enhance your creativity, develop your memory while you learn to play/sing all your favorite songs.
+Sing-Play will help you develop your creativity as you learn to sing and play all your favorite songs.

-A safe, nurturing environment where children can freely express their love of music through singing, movement, and percussion.
-Sing-Play Classes help children learn:
+I create a safe, nurturing environment where children can freely express their love of music through singing, movement, and percussion.
+My Sing-Play Classes help children learn:

 - Listening skills